 Our key contributions are as follows.
 We present the first formulation of fake news mitigation as the problem of optimal point process intervention in a network.
 The goal is to optimize the activity policy of a set of campaigner nodes to mitigate a fake news process stemming from another set of nodes.
 It creates opportunities for designing a variety of objectives, e.g. minimizing the number of users who see fake news but were not reached by real news.
 We give the first derivation of second-order statistics of random exposure counts in the non-stationary case, which is essential in policy evaluation and improvement.
-By defining a
+By defining a state space for the network, formulating actions as exogenous intensity, and defining reward functions, we map the fake news mitigation problem to an optimal policy problem in a Markov decision process (MDP), which is solved by model-based least-squares temporal difference learning (LSTD) specific to the context of point processes.
+Furthermore, to the best of our knowledge, we are the first to conduct a real-time point process intervention experiment.

-&lt;sup>1School of Computational Science and Engineering, Georgia Tech.
-Department of Mathematics and Statistics, Georgia State University.
-School of Industrial and Systems Engineering, Georgia Tech..
+1School of Computational Science and Engineering, Georgia Tech.
+2Department of Mathematics and Statistics, Georgia State University.
+3School of Industrial and Systems Engineering, Georgia Tech..
 Correspondence to: Mehrdad Farajtabar <mehrdad@gatech.edu>.